silt-lang/silt/.github/ISSUE_TEMPLATE.md

 ### Version

 _Share the git commit hash of the build that you are using.
-You can find it by running `git rev-parse HEAD` in the framework directory._
+You can find it by running `git rev-parse HEAD` in the root of the repository._

 ### Environment